Azure/batch-shipyard/docs/98-contributing-recipes.md

 Provide any additional pointers or thinge to look out for when running the Docker image and the application.
-For instance, if running a Multi-Instance task with MPI, if the application expects a shared file system for output files, then explicitly mention this with an example or reference on how to set this up properly within Batch Shipyard.
+For instance, if running a Multi-Instance task with MPI and the application expects a shared file system for output files, then explicitly mention this with an example or reference on how to set this up properly within Batch Shipyard.